faucetsdn/udmi/docs/pubber.md

 # Pubber Reference Client

-The _Pubber_ reference client is a sample implementation of a client-side 'device' that implements the [UDMI Schema](../README.md).
+The _Pubber_ reference client is a sample implementation of a client-side 'device' that implements the UDMI schema.
 It's not intended to be any sort of production-worthy code or library, rather just a proof-of-concept of what needs to happen.

 ## Build Pubber